DarshanPangare/2021Fall_finals/README.md

 ## To analyze the scenario described above, we have proposed the following hypotheses:

-Hypothesis 1: The hike in the price of bread for developing countries is low as compared to underdeveloped countries.
+Hypothesis 1: The hike in the price of food for developing countries is low as compared to underdeveloped countries.

 Hypothesis 2: The occurrence of a natural disaster such as storm has effect over the rise in food prices.